-The preparation of a sustainability strategy is planned for 2023 and 2024.
+The preparation of a sustainability strategy is planned for 2024 and 2025.
 More details are contained in Criterion 1.
 In 2022, based on the results of the materiality analysis (see Criterion 2), sustainability aspects were further implemented in internal rules and processes.
-The steps already taken in 2020 and 2022 are set out in more detail below.
+The steps already taken in 2020 to 2023 are set out in more detail below.